 The Department of Communication offers a framework for exploring human communication and prepares students to synthesize large amounts of complex information --- then create, design, and deliver advocacy and information to multiple public audiences in a multitude of message formats.

 The Department of Communication develops professionals who will engage public and personal communication challenges with the knowledge and skills necessary to succeed.
-The department conducts scholarship and co-curricular experiences that advance communicaiton theory and scholarly insight, and it shares the results with students, the academic community and related professions.
+The department conducts scholarship and co-curricular experiences that advance communication theory and scholarly insight, and it shares the results with students, the academic community and related professions.

 Our Bachelor of Arts degree features five areas of specialization including advertising, communication, journalism, public relations and telecommunications.